natdeanlewis/terminal-chess/src/README.md

   - use bitboards for threatened square, check calcuation
   - make sure naming is consistent, square, piece index onebit_index, bit etc.
   - updates to pawn moves on 16 jan actualyl seem to have slowed down perft? is eval faster? confirm this though it's similar
+  - make castling more efficient - done a bit, could do more
 - examples:
   - coords: e4
   - bit: 0000...0000000100000000000 (2^12)